History, Values and Culture

 o Communicate the problems of health and welfare to a wider public audience.

-- The organizational name was changed to SPARC of BC, the Social Planning and Review Council of BC, with Review later changed to Research when SPARC BC took over the research functions of the Untied Way of the Lower Mainland
+- The organizational name was changed to SPARC of BC, the Social Planning and Review Council of BC, with Review later changed to Research when SPARC BC took over the research functions of the United Way of the Lower Mainland.

 - In 1984, key program decisions were made:

 o Expansion of the membership base for province-wide credibility and increased financial support.

 o Review and redevelopment of the Disabled Persons Parking Placard Program.